glaubermagal/doc-api/source/includes/api/_user_management.md

 ## Login (email + password)

-Login endpoints support both HTML and JSON output formats, depending on the `Content-type` provided in the request.
+Login endpoints support both HTML and JSON output formats, depending on the `Content-Type` provided in the request.
 Keep in mind that HTML-based requests will result in redirects - for example, after successfully logging in, you will be taken to `/auth/success` - while JSON based requests will simply return the matching HTTP code - 200 in case of a successful login.